 Aprilia RS150 Launch

-As you can notice, these are R15-rivalling numbers and Aprilia can place them, specially the RS, in the premium 150 cc space to present an alternate for motorcycling enthusiasts, after Honda called it quits with their CBR 150R!
-Even if they can snatch a pie of the 4000 units (per month) selling R15, it will be big for their scheme of things!
+These are R15-rivalling numbers and Aprilia can place them, specially the RS, in the premium 150 cc space to present an alternate for motorcycling enthusiasts.
+This could be real competition after Honda discontinued the CBR 150R!
+Even if they can snatch a pie of the 6000-8000 units (per month) selling R15, it will be big for their scheme of things!

-As per a conversation with one of the company official at the stall, we were told that they are gauging public response and if they believe it is positive, they will work on making them ready for our market.
+As per a conversation with one of the company official at the stall back at the Auto Expo, we were told that they were gauging public response and if they believe it is positive, they will work on making them ready for our market.

-According to a new report at AutocarPro, Diego Graffi, who is the newly appointed CEO and MD of Piaggio India, has talked about the motorcycles.
-He reveals that currently, these are prototype models which have been designed in Italy.
-He adds that these motorcycles can be “highly suitable for India and similar markets“.
-The biggest confirmation he has put in is that – when (and if) these motorcycles will come to India they will be made locally!
+Back in March this year, Diego Graffi, CEO and MD of Piaggio India, talked about the motorcycles to AutocarPro.
+He said that the display models were prototypes which were designed in Italy.
+He added that these motorcycles could be “highly suitable for India and similar markets“.
+The biggest confirmation he put in was that – when (and if) these motorcycles will come to India they will be made locally!

 So, what are your views on the RS150?
 If priced around the same ballpark, will you buy the Italian over the Jap?